 - Transportation and storage of household goods and personal items

-When to talk to an accountant or attorney about property taxes:
+When to talk to a professional about property-related taxes

 Rather than talking to your real estate agent, it’s a good idea to go to an accountant or attorney with specific questions, including:

 - Questions about estate taxes or what will happen if/when the property owner dies (in this case, you’d talk to an estate planning attorney instead of a tax attorney)